+9.1 Notify Wage Rate

+Central Government will follow Section 6 (1) of the Act and notify wage rates for each financial year.
+States may notify a higher wage rate and pay the difference in amount from their own funds.

+9.2 Accounts of Mahatma Gandhi NREGA wage earners

-- 9.1 Central Government will follow Section 6 (1) of the Act and notify wage rates for each financial year.
-States may notify a higher wage rate and pay the difference in amount from their own funds. - 9.2 Accounts of Mahatma Gandhi NREGA wage earners may be opened in bank /post office, as per the convenience of workers and wages shall be credited into the bank/post office account as the case may be. - 9.3 No cash payment of wages shall be made unless specifically allowed by the Government of India. - 9.4 Wherever Business Correspondents (BC) are deployed by Banks, wage disbursement should be made by the banking network operated by these BCs.
+Accounts of Mahatma Gandhi NREGA wage earners may be opened in bank /post office, as per the convenience of workers and wages shall be credited into the bank/post office account as the case may be.

+9.3 Payment of wages

+No cash payment of wages shall be made unless specifically allowed by the Government of India.

+9.4 Business Correspondents (BC)

+Wherever Business Correspondents (BC) are deployed by Banks, wage disbursement should be made by the banking network operated by these BCs.

+9.5 Schedule of Rates

-- 9.5 The State Government shall link the wages with the quantity of work done.
-It shall be paid according to the rural schedule of rates fixed after time and motion studies for different types of work and different seasons, and revised periodically.
-A separate Schedule of rates shall be finalised for women, the elderly, people with disabilities and people with debilitating ailments, so as to improve their participation through productive work. - 9.6 The schedule of rates of wages for various unskilled labourers shall be fixed so that an adult person who has worked for eight hours, including an hour of rest, will earn a wage equal to the stipulated wage rate.
+The State Government shall link the wages with the quantity of work done.
+It shall be paid according to the rural Schedule of Rates fixed after Time and Motion Studies (TMSs) for different types of work and different seasons, and revised periodically.
+A separate Schedule of rates shall be finalised for women, the elderly, people with disabilities and people with debilitating ailments, so as to improve their participation through productive work.

+9.6 Unskilled wage, Semi-skilled wage and Skilled wage

+The schedule of rates of wages for various unskilled labourers shall be fixed so that an adult person who has worked for eight hours, including an hour of rest, will earn a wage equal to the stipulated wage rate.
 The working hours of an adult worker shall be flexible, but shall not spread over more than twelve hours on any day.
 Services of the semi-skilled workers other than mates and skilled workers may be procured by the Project Implementing Agencies by following transparent processes.
 Wages payable to such workers will also be decided by the Project Implementing Agencies.

-Central Government vide Notification No. S.O.1203 (E) dated 23.03.2020 has notified the State-wise wage rate for unskilled manual workers under the Mahatma Gandhi NREGA for the FY 2020-21.
+Central Government vide Notification No. S.O.1206 (E) dated 15.03.2021 has notified the State-wise wage rate for unskilled manual workers under the Mahatma Gandhi NREGA for the FY 2021-22.